FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+Cardboard was chosen to be the material of the prototype.
+Printer paper was another candidate that was set aside later.

 **b. explain the selection.**
+Cardboard was chosen to be the material of the prototype as it is malleable, decently sturdy and cheap.
+I also considered printer paper, but thought that it was too flimsy and not close enough in feeling to an actual camera.

 ### Part 2.